jncraton/elementary-computer-science-cpsc1030/lectures/10-branching-in-scratch.md

 - Create a program where a sprite says "Hello" only if the space key is pressed.
 - What happens if the space key is not pressed?
-- Can you use the `forever` loop from our last lesson to make it continuously check for a keypress?
+- Can you use the `forever` loop from our last lesson to make it continuously check for a key press?

 ## Conditionals and Loops